All About Credit Counselors

 - Loan Representative

-There were about 38,300 jobs for Credit Counselor in 2016 (in the United States).
+In the United States, there were 38,300 jobs for Credit Counselor in 2016.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Credit Counselor by 2026.
 Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Credit Counselor are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.